JohnMurray/johnmurray_io_old/blogs/2012/05/31/Per--Project-Console.md

 environment effectively.

 However, if you're like me, then you don't work in Rails.
-The majority of my work is in custom Ruby programs, [EM][2]-driven programs and [Sinatra] APIs.
+The majority of my work is in custom Ruby programs, [EM][2]-driven programs and [Sinatra][4] APIs.
 You don't get anything like Rails Console for free when you're building a custom Ruby program.
 So, when you start up an interactive environment, you may find yourself starting each session like so: